 Thankfully my mother encouraged him to see another oncologist for a second opinion who agreed yes the situation was very dire but he would proceed with treatment.
 At the same time, a friend from my father's golf club invited him over to his house for a cup of coffee and a chat.
 It transpired that this friend, Ray was a hypnotherapist (he had worked with the CIA… this could have been a rumour/folklore we will never know and I don't care either way).. but Ray had a gift and he wanted to help my Dad.

 Having 2 more precious years with my father was an unbelievable gift.
 He played golf up until the last few months, and was quite healthy most of this time, he enjoyed a good quality of life.
-During this time my father changed his mind set.. and I believe his mind worked to reduce and fight off the cancerous tumours in his body.
+During this time my father changed his mindset, and I believe his mind did work on stalling the growth and reducing the cancerous tumours in his body.

 After my father's passing, I went onto to have hypnotherapy sessions with Ray myself for grief, stress and identity of self.
-He taught me many skills and introduced me to a number of incredible books which I devoured.
-Dad's death was incredible difficult, but one positive was it started my life journey with hypnotherapy, and my understanding of the power of the mind for new possibilities, for change and new ways for your body and mind to work together.
+He taught me many skills and introduced me to a number of incredible books.
+Dad's death was incredibly difficult, but one positive was it started my life journey with hypnotherapy, and my understanding of the power of the mind for new possibilities, for change and new ways for your body and mind to work together.

 If you would like to learn more about self hypnosis and visualisation sign up here

 * Hypnotherapy is not a replacement to any form of medical treatment including chemo or radiotherapy.
 All views are from my own personal experiences.